You will find a variety of races in San Francisco. They range from the colorful Bay to Breakers to the more serious Escape from Alcatraz.

 Learn More: Visit the November Calendar to Learn More

 The Turkey Trot is the perfect way to run off a few calories before that big Thanksgiving Day meal.
 It starts and ends in Golden Gate Park.
 You can choose from the 5-mile run or the 3 mile walk.
 This is one of the races in San Francisco that only accepts a small number of racers.
 Register early to reserve your spot for this year's run.

 Learn More: Visit the Thanksgiving Day Page for More

-The annual Santa Skivvies Run is a fun run though the streets of the Castro District.
+The annual Santa Skivvies Run is a fun run through the streets of the Castro District.
 All proceeds benefit the San Francisco AIDS Foundation.
-Make sure to wear your cutest Santa costume for this 1.5 mile race.
+Make sure to wear your cutest Santa costume for this 1.5-mile race.
 Once you finish, head over to the Santa Skivvies Block Party for live music, awards, and contests.
 It will be open from 9am to Noon.

 Learn More: Visit the December Calendar for More